Introduction to the "Refinitiv API Samples" Github group

 Here is another example with "EMA article" that only displays the repositories related to Elektron Message API articles:

 As you can see, it is very easy to narrow down your search by adding the appropriate keywords to the Search repositories field.
-As Thomson Reuters teams are adding more and more learning materials over time, this search facility is a key feature that helps you in discovering the learning materials that are just right for you.
+As Refinitiv teams are adding more and more learning materials over time, this search facility is a key feature that helps you in discovering the learning materials that are just right for you.

 Leave your feedback